argonne-lcf/user-guides/docs/services/jupyter-hub.md

 JupyterHub is an open-source application to allow multiple users to launch Jupyter Notebooks from a central location.
 At ALCF users can use the JupyterHub instances at https://jupyter.alcf.anl.gov to run notebooks on servers connect to the compute resource or on the compute resource itself.

 The JupyterHub instance assigned to Cooley start notebooks on a login node.
 The JupyterHub instance assigned to theta run notebooks a server external to Theta.
 This instance does not have access to HPE/Cray programing environment and tools located in ``/opt/cray, opt/intel, etc.``.
-These instances provide users access to their home (/home/$USER) and project fo9lders on theta-lustre, grand and eagle file systems (/home/$USER, /project, /grand, /eagle) using symbolic links in the home directory.
+These instances provide users access to their home (/home/$USER) and project folders on theta-lustre, grand and eagle file systems (/home/$USER, /project, /grand, /eagle) using symbolic links in the home directory.

 The JupyterHub instances assigned to ThetaGPU allows users to start notebooks on a compute node through the job schedule system (Cobalt).
 The instance assigned to Polaris will start notebooks on compute nodes through the job scheduler (PBS Pro).
 These instances follow the scheduling and accounting policies run the notebook against the project allocation.